-The Music Department comprises two full time Music staff.
+The Music Department comprises two full time Music staff and one part time Music teacher.
 These are assisted by 14 visiting teachers who teach a range of orchestral instruments.
 In addition, saxophone, guitar, voice, piano and percussion are taught.

 Each pupil has two lessons per cycle at Key Stage Three, after which the subject becomes optional at GCSE and A Level.